privong/papers-in-markdown/aastex62/demo.md

 ## Manuscript Metadata and Styles {#sec:style}

-The Markdown file can be prefixed with a header in the YAML ("YAML Ain't Markup Language") format.
+The Markdown file can be prefixed with a header in the YAML format.
 Article data such as the title, relevant dates, author list, keywords, etc. is specified here.
 This header information is extracted via a \TeX\ template file and passed through to the desired output file.
 The `pandoc` template also derives the \aastex\ style information from this YAML header, via the `aastexopts` entry.